martibc16/STM32_Thermostat/README.md

   <img width="750" src="/images/image1.png">
 </p>

 As it can be seen the final footprint of the PCB is quite small.
-Also the PCB is not completly square to have space for the cable connextion (the objective is that the case is small as posible but with a rectangular form)
+Also, the PCB is not completly square to have space for the cable conection (the objective is that the case is small as posible but with a rectangular form)
 <p align="center">
   <img width="750" src="/images/image2.png">
 </p>